andyblight/lottery/README.md

 ## In progress

-Noticed that removing the alternate path in ticket generation reduced number of winners.
+Noticed that line generation method Lotto2 is significantly worse at predicting winners.
-Test this.

 Euro4 Ticket generation seems to produce the most winners.
 Modify next_ticket.py to generate ticket based on specified methods.

 ## Done

+20180607 Noticed that removing the alternate path in ticket generation reduced number of winners.
+This was shown to be due to halving the number of lines being tested.
 20180606 Removed num_lines from ticket generation methods.
 Change names of ticket generation to line generation.
 20180510 Run eval-test.sh.
 Lotto ticket generation method 2 generates 0 winners.